 Chronically, we have failed to distinguish the means from the ends, and we have made mechanical what should have remained manual, and have made automatic that which might have been more rationally replaced with an entirely different system.
 A good example of such wasted energy is the automatic gear shift.
 The actual energy expended by the driver when shifting gears is incomparably smaller than the energy expended in manufacturing the automatic shift, not to mention the energy required to supply the factory and the automobile with the additional raw materials and man-hours required to make it.
 To quote Bob Malone (in an unpublished paper from 1957) on this:

 Is the automatic gear shift then a true advance in humane design or not?
 Since it tends to remove man from a basic and relatively simply use of his motor responses, rather than to simplify and integrate the processes, we can see that the validity of the automatic gear shift is illusory.
 When a true need or desire is satisfied for a passive human being without effort, the result is not gratification, but rather a more complex level of dissatisfaction.
-The man caught helplessly in a natural catastrophe has good reasons to think about human dignity and to wish that the material necessities of his life could be met more simply.
+The man caught helplessly in a natural catastrophe has good reasons to think about human dignity and to wish that the material necessities of his life could be met more simply.----

 Victor Papanek